RESEARCH STARTER

 Transgender inequality

 The term transgender refers to people whose gender identity or expression differs from those typically associated with the sex they were assigned at birth.
 This contrasts with cisgender identity (the normative and predominant form of gender identity), in which an individual’s gender identity and expression conform to that of the sex they were assigned at birth.
-Like many other gender or sexual marginalized groups, transgender people have often faced issues of inequality throughout history and across cultures.
+Like many other gender or sexually marginalized groups, transgender people have often faced issues of inequality throughout history and across cultures.
 This has ranged from general misunderstanding of transgender identity and lack of representation to overt discrimination and violent persecution.
 In response, the modern transgender rights movement emerged in the mid-twentieth century, often closely tied to broader LGBTQ activism.

 Transgender identity notably gained increased exposure in Western society in the 2010s and 2020s.
 Continuing advocacy efforts resulted in growing legal consideration of gender identity in the United States and some other countries, while certain high-profile transgender celebrities, such as reality television star Caitlyn Jenner, author and television host Janet Mock, and actor Elliot Page, helped raise transgender representation in the media.
 However, there was also considerable backlash from social conservatives.
 In the US, significant public debate surrounded issues such as transgender restroom use, participation of transgender athletes, and transgender health care, and a proliferation of anti-trans legislation drew further social, political, and media attention to the ongoing problem of transgender inequality.